mobsenpai/hana/.github/README.md

    $ nixos-install --flake .#hp
    ```

-7. Reboot, login as normal.
-Obviously change your username and password in the config file
+7. Reboot, login as normal user.
+By default `initialPassword` is used, you can change username and password to your own

 8. Install the home manager configuration